 - Following a third and final warning for continued low level disruption and misbehaviour, if the pupil continues to disrupt the learning of others, or refuses to engage satisfactorily with their own; then they will be removed from the classroom.
-In the first instance they will be placed within another classroom, within the department where possible. - At the beginning of each school year, each HOD will submit a departmental parking timetable which will outline a suitable classroom or supervision for each lesson. - When asked to leave pupils are expected to take themselves to the allocated classroom nearby and will be given a green slip by the class teacher, who will record the event on SIMS.
-If the member of staff is concerned that the pupil is unable to independently take themselves safely to the identified classroom, they may either request support by the school's welfare team using the allocated email, or send a responsible pupil with the green slip. - Following an incident of departmental parking, class teachers will call parents/carers, the pupil will be placed in departmental detention and a restorative meeting will take place. - If pupil's refuse to leave the classroom for departmental study or cause further disruption as they leave then the staff member should request SLT on call to attend the classroom and remove the pupil. - The pupil will be removed to the Reflection Centre and will be given a day's internal exclusion the following day.
+In the first instance they will be placed within another classroom, within the department where possible. - At the beginning of each school year, each HOD will submit a departmental study timetable which will outline a suitable classroom or supervision for each lesson. - When asked to leave pupils are expected to take themselves to the allocated classroom nearby and may be accompanied by another pupil.
+If the member of staff is concerned that the pupil is unable to independently take themselves safely to the identified classroom, they may either request support by the school's welfare team using the allocated email.

+- Following an incident of departmental study, class teachers will call parents/carers, the pupil will be placed in departmental detention and a restorative meeting will take place. - If pupil's refuse to leave the classroom for departmental study or cause further disruption as they leave then the staff member should request SLT on call to attend the classroom and remove the pupil. - The pupil will be removed to the Reflection Centre and will be given a day's internal exclusion the following day.
 If following SLT on call the pupil refuses to co-operate then they may be issued with a suspension for refusing the authority of the school. - As well as the appropriate consequence, a restorative meeting will also take place as soon as possible.